ai-fast-track/blog/_pages/about.md

 - Postdoc in both Biomedical Engineering and Neurosciences
 - Creator of StatMap3D software : Statitical Brain Electrical Mapping Software
 - Creator of DataFinder : Multidisciplinary Clinical and Research Database
+- Previously Java Certified Trainer when Java was a thing